nuejs/nue/packages/nuejs.org/blog/large-scale-apps/index.md

 ---
 title: Large-scale apps lighter than a React button
 description: Nue is HTML, CSS, and JavaScript taken to their absolute peak.
-cta: One by one, we're going to showcase the absurd scale of the frontend bloat.
 date: 2025-03-30
 ---

-Let’s see what you can do by taking the modern web standards — HTML, CSS, and JS — to their absolute peak:
+On this release we're showing what you can do by taking the modern web standards — HTML, CSS, and JS — to their absolute peak:

 [bunny-video]
   videoId: 39b76cca-e55b-4e9b-8583-b053f9dbd55d